Park Plastic Surgery: Frederick K. Park, MD, FACS

 - Prior surgery

-- Stop smoking at least 3 to 6 weeks before and after surgery.
+- Stop smoking at least 8 weeks before and after surgery.
 Smoking hinders your recovery.

 - Complete all lab work and medical evaluations as soon as possible.

-- Stop taking anti-inflammatory and blood-thinning medication, such as ibuprofen and aspirin, as advised by your regular doctor and plastic surgeon.
+- Stop taking anti-inflammatory and blood-thinning medication, such as ibuprofen and aspirin, as your regular doctor and plastic surgeon advises.

-- Fill your post-surgical medication prescriptions before surgery day.
+- Fill your post-surgical medication prescriptions before the day of surgery

 - Schedule time off work.

-- Have a friend or family member ready to drive you to and from surgery and stay with you for at least the first 24 hours after surgery.
+- Have a friend or family member ready to drive you to and from surgery and stay with you for at least 24 hours.

-- Stock your recovery area with pillows, medication, TV remote, wet wipes, digital devices, books, and anything else you think will make your recovery easier.
-Arrange them around your recovery area so they will be in easy reach when your range of movement might be limited.
+- Prepare a comfortable “nest” with pillows, medication, a TV remote, wet wipes, digital devices, books, and anything else you think will make your recovery easier.
+Ensure they’re within easy reach.

-Dr. Park tailors each tummy tuck to the unique needs and cosmetic goals of the patient.
-He often begins with one of the following techniques:
+Dr. Park tailors each tummy tuck to the patient’s unique needs and cosmetic goals.
+He often uses one of the following techniques:

 Mini Tummy Tuck

-This technique is appropriate for a select few patients because it is limited to the abdominal area below the bellybutton down to the pubic area.
+This technique is appropriate for a select few patients because it is limited to the abdominal area below the bellybutton and above the pubic area.
 The mini tummy tuck does not involve the abdominal muscles or the bellybutton.

 Does a Tummy Tuck Always Include Muscle Repair?

 Earlier in his career, Dr. Park performed muscle work on almost every patient.
-However, many of his patients today are not quite near their ideal body weight and have a primary goal of removing overhanging tissues from the lower abdomen.
-Most of these patients have loose muscles, but in carefully listening to and understanding their goals, Dr. Park has recognized the benefits of offering an option that does not include muscle repair.
+However, many of his patients today are not quite near their ideal body weight, and their primary goal is removing skin hanging over the lower abdomen.
+Most of these patients have loose muscles, but Dr. Park recognizes the benefits of offering an option that does not include muscle repair after carefully listening to patients describe their goals.

-Can a Tummy Tuck Be Combined With Other Procedures?
+Can You Combine a Tummy Tuck With Other Procedures?

-Dr. Park often combines tummy tuck surgery with other procedures, sometimes called a mommy makeover, to give patients a more comprehensive improvement.
-Popular options include:
+Dr. Park often combines tummy tuck surgery with other body contouring and breast enhancement procedures.
+This combination surgery, sometimes called a mommy makeover, produces more comprehensive results.

 Neither procedure is better than the other.
 The best one for you depends on your individual needs.
 A tummy tuck removes excess skin, reshapes the bellybutton, and repairs bulging abdominal muscles.
 Liposuction removes pockets of excess fat.
-Most patients benefit from a combination of these procedures to restore smooth, firm contours to their abdominal area.
+Combining these procedures restores smooth, firm contours to the abdominal area.

 What Is Tummy Tuck Recovery Like?

-Your recovery experience will vary based on the complexity of your surgery, how quickly your body heals, and how physically demanding your job is.
-General considerations include:
+Your recovery experience depends on the complexity of your surgery, how quickly your body heals, and how physically demanding your job is.
+Because Dr. Park usually uses the drainless tummy tuck technique, you won’t be responsible for removing fluid from surgical drains.
+We provide instructions for monitoring and emptying the collection bulb if you have drains.

 Tummy Tuck FAQ